APPLICATIONS WITH SUB-GRANTEES/SUB-CONTRACTS

 4.3 IHS DIABETES CARE AND OUTCOMES AUDIT

 4.3.1 We are a non-clinical SDPI program.
-We do not participate in the IHS Diabetes Audit and we do not have copies of our community’s annual Audit results.
+We do not participate in the IHS Diabetes Audit and do not have our community’s annual Audit results.
 Do we still have to provide this information?

-Copies of the IHS Diabetes Care and Outcomes Audit Reports must be submitted with your application.
-Contact your local clinical facility or your ADC to obtain copies of their latest IHS Diabetes Care and Outcomes Audit Reports.
-Refer to these reports and include a copy of them with your application.
+A copy of the IHS Diabetes Care and Outcomes Audit Report must be submitted with your application.
+Contact your local clinical facility or your ADC to obtain a copy of the required IHS Diabetes Care and Outcomes Audit Report.
+Refer to this report and include a copy with your application.

-4.3.2 We are a contract service Tribe and our community does not have a local clinical facility so we don’t have access to IHS Diabetes Care and Outcomes Audit Reports.
-Since we are not able to meet the IHS Diabetes Audit requirements how should we address Diabetes Audit questions in our Project Narrative?
-How will this part of our application be evaluated?
+4.3.2 We are a contract service Tribe and our community does not have a local clinical facility so are unable to obtain IHS Diabetes Care and Outcomes Audit data or reports for our community.
+How should we address Diabetes Audit questions in our Project Narrative?

-4.3.3 What time period does the IHS Diabetes Care and Outcomes Audit Report collect data for?
+4.3.3 What time period does the annual IHS Diabetes Care and Outcomes Audit collect and report on data for?

-The IHS Diabetes Care and Outcomes Audit Reports collects data from January 1 - December 31 of the previous year.
-For example, the Audit for 2013 reports on care and outcomes from January 1 - December 31, 2012.
+The annual IHS Diabetes Care and Outcomes Audit includes data for January 1 - December 31 of the previous year.
+For example, annual Audit 2014 data and reports are for January 1 - December 31, 2013.

 Back to Top